BobbyMcWho/vscode-exercism/README.md

 ### Installation

 You can download this extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).
-To build from source, simply run `npm build-dev` or use the launch script.
+To build from source, simply run `npm build-dev` or use the launch scripts.

 ### Notes